filipgutica/COMP7401-Feistel-Cipher/README.md

 * Python as the development language

-* 8 Rounds of the feistel cipher
+* N Rounds of the feistel cipher

-* Using the same key for all the rounds
+* Subkey generation

-* Being able to encrypt and decrypt a few paragraphs of plain text
+* Being able to encrypt and decrypt both ECB and CBC

 # Action Plan